aff3ct/streampu/docs/Forward socket.md

 ## Technical improvement
 The addition of the forward socket wasn't too difficult, because it behaves the same way as the existing sockets, we just had to distinguish when it's used as an input and when it's an output.
-The most challenging part was when added the support of this socket for the pipelines.
+The most challenging part was adding the support of this socket for the pipelines.
 ### Forward sockets and pipelines
 As explained in the adaptor part in [Pipeline & Adaptor](Pipeline & Adaptor.md), we use a buffer pools between every stage of the pipeline, the adaptor gets a buffer from this pool (`dataptr`) and gives it as an input for the stage first task `SIN`, the new data are written to the `SOUT` memory space so that the data are coherent for all the next tasks.
 The forward sockets are all pointing to the same `dataptr`, so getting a new buffer means that we have to update the `dataptr` of all the consecutive bound forward sockets to this new memory space.
 The same update need to be done in reverse when the `dataptr` is exchanged at the end of the stage.
 For that we added the two functions explained in [Sequence & Subsequence](Sequence & Subsequence.md) `explore_thread_rec` and `explore_thread_rec_reverse`.